hdowens/projeul_sols/README.md

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

 q36 - palindromic pairs of base 10 and base 2, below one million

+q37 - sum of all of the left and right truncatable primes